Multivariate normal distribution: BHEP test

-The limiting distribution of this test statistic is a weighted sum of chi-squared random variables, however in practice it is more convenient to compute the sample quantiles using the Monte-Carlo simulations.
+The limiting distribution of this test statistic is a weighted sum of chi-squared random variables.

 A detailed survey of these and other test procedures is available.

 Classification into multivariate normal classes

 Gaussian Discriminant Analysis

 Suppose that observations (which are vectors) are presumed to come from one of several multivariate normal distributions, with known means and covariances.
 Then any given observation can be assigned to the distribution from which it has the highest probability of arising.
 This classification procedure is called Gaussian discriminant analysis.